-SuperTeam sare supposed to be at their big field 10 minutes before their game starts.
+SuperTeam are supposed to be at their big field 10 minutes before their game starts.
 To be at the inspection table does not count in favor of this time limit.
-SuperTeam scan be penalized one goal per minute at a referee's discretion if they are late for the game start.
-If a SuperTeam does not report within 5 minutes of the game start, it forfeits the game and the winning SuperTeam is awarded a 5-0 win.
+SuperTeam scan be penalized one goal per each elapsed 30 seconds at the referee's discretion if they are late for the game start.
+In any situation, when the goal difference reaches 10, the game finishes regardless of the state of the game clock.

-5.2 Pre-match meeting
+1.2 Pre-match meeting